socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

 To start up the server on Heroku, invoke::

-  % heroku ps:restart -a makahiki-hpu
+  % heroku ps:restart --app makahiki-hpu

 Verify that Makahiki is running
 -------------------------------